 Long-term immigration options

-The Immigration Legal Support Office (ILSO) within IJC provides information, representation, and referrals for foreign nationals in the Wisconsin community pursuing long-term immigration options including employment-based and family-based immigration cases.
+The Immigration Legal Support Office (ILSO) within IJC provides information, representation, and referrals for foreign nationals in the Wisconsin community pursuing long-term immigration options including employment-based adjustment and family-based immigration cases.

 How do I request help from the Immigrant Justice Center?

 You may contact IJC at any time by calling 608-890-3753.
 We will schedule an intake, either over the phone or in person, to discuss your situation and the possibility of receiving legal services from IJC.
-Please attempt to gather any and all immigration-related paperwork that you may have in anticipation of an intake, as this will help us assess your case and our ability to represent you.
+If you know you are requesting assistance from ILSO, you can complete this intake form or email uw.ilso@wisc.edu.

 IJC may be able to help you if: